 How to Make Herb Roasted Turkey

-Step 1: When you're ready to roast the bird, remove the turkey from the brine / refrigerator, remove the giblets from inside, and pat dry with paper towels.
+Step 1: When you're ready to roast the bird, remove the turkey from the brine / refrigerator, remove the giblets from inside, and pat VERY dry with paper towels.
 Let it rest on a baking sheet for 2 hours until it comes to room temperature.
 If you used my dry brine mixture, remove any excess brine that fell off the bird from the bottom of the roasting pan.

 Step 2: In a food processor, combine the butter, lemon zest, 1 handful of parsley, 1 handful of thyme and 1 handful of sage leaves and pulse for 1-2 minutes until everything is evenly incorporated.